cfpb/design-system/docs/components/notifications.md

 section: components
 status: Proposed
 intro: >-

+  This component provides notification boxes.
+Form alerts provide a light-touch alternative to notifications for inline form validation or feedback to a user’s input.

   This page is under active development.
 Information is being moved into it from these pages: